ashaldenkov/patient-dashboard/README.md

 ## 🖥️ Notes

-- This is a **frontend-only clone** built from scratch based on the design and behavior of Clay's Enterprise page.
 - No backend or CMS was used.
 - Optimized for both **desktop and mobile** with pixel-perfect fidelity.